mertyildiran/Plexus/README.md

 {}
 ```

 The difference of cognitive neurons form the other neurons is, they are only responsible to the network.
-They act as the source of the learning and calculation of the fault.
-The network dictates a desired potential on a cognitive neuron.
-The cognitive neuron calculates its potential, compares it with desired potential, calculates fault then backpropagates it through the subscriptions.
+They act as the fuse of the learning and calculation of the fault.
+The network dictates a desired potential on each cognitive neuron.
+The cognitive neuron calculates its potential, compares it with desired potential, calculates the fault then backpropagates it through the subscriptions.
 This is why they hold an additional potential variable called **desired_potential**.
 You can define the number of cognitive neurons similarly by using `net.pick_cognitive_neurons(output_dim)` function.

-As you can imagine, a neuron in a Plexus network holds an integer object variable called **type** to determine its type.
+As you can imagine, a neuron in a Plexus network, holds an integer object variable called **type** to determine its type.

 - `neuron.type = 1` means it's a sensory neuron.
 - `neuron.type = 2` means it's a cognitive neuron.